-Buy a Fresh Tree
+Buy a fresh-cut tree

-The National Christmas Tree Association recommends buying a tree within three to six hours of its being cut.
-After this time, the pores in the tree’s stump will allow air into the tree, reducing its ability to absorb water.
-However, since many people purchase trees which have been sitting for days, if not weeks, in tree lots, the Association also recommends cutting a half inch off the end of your tree’s stump just before placing it in water.
-The freshly cut stump will allow the tree's pores to accept more water.
+However, since many people purchase trees that have been sitting for days, if not weeks, in tree lots, the Association also recommends cutting a half inch off the end of the base of the tree just before placing it in water.
+The freshly cut stump will allow the tree's pores to increase their water intake.

 The simplest way to keep your tree fresh for as long as possible is to make sure that it always has water.
 Use a large-capacity tree stand that will hold at least a gallon of water.
 Check the water level every day, as Christmas trees tend to drink lots of water, especially during the first week you have it.

 The National Christmas Tree Association cautions against this, encouraging the matching of tree trunk diameter to the tree stand.
 The stand should neither be too large nor too small.
 Cutting back or trimming the sides of the stump decreases the tree's ability to absorb water.